openEOPlatform/documentation/workspaces/exporting/index.md

 To then export your data, add the export_workspace process after your save_result process in the process graph.

-Make sure to pass your workspaces name as an the workspace argument
+Make sure to pass your workspaces name as a workspace argument

 ## Using the openeo python library